Lumyrix/BreakableSMP-mcserver-rules/README.md

 - No TNT in combat(tnt minecarts are not affected by this)
 - No Escaping fights with the ender pearl + wind charge tech(else know as the tech wich the wind charge gives your pearl a ton of momentum)
 - If someone asks you to land while you're using an elytra you HAVE to land.
-- You CANNOT carry any spare armor in your inventory or shulker(for using in pvp. you can still carry Blast Prot And Protection IV separately in your kit if you're a cart pvper, but it HAS to be The Leggings or Chest Plate)
+- You CANNOT carry any spare armor in your inventory or shulker(for using in pvp. you can still carry Blast Prot And Protection IV separately in your kit if you're a cart pvper, but it HAS to be The Leggings or The Chest Plate)
 - No interrupting or helping/giving an advantage to X person in a Tier Fight, ANY kind of interruption will result into a warn.
 - Dont get too near ppl fighting in Tier Fights(stay around 5+ blocks of distance of the ppl fighting)